ErickCif/ErickCif/README.md

 ### Hi there 👋, I'm Erick

-💻 CO' 2025 Columbia College--Computer Science Major (Applications Track)
+💻 CO' 2025 Columbia College--Computer Science Major

 🔭 I from San Diego CA, I spend my free time playing volleyball, video games, and/or drums!
 I also study astrophysics and philosophy but only for pleasure.